 A 2 - 2 1/2 hour initial consultation, after which you will be sent a report

 A follow up visit of around 1 - 1 1/2 hours within 6 weeks of the first consultation

 Three months full support via phone and email

-For minor issues or if you are unsure whether your dog requires a full behaviour consultation or if cost is an issue, please contact us to discuss alternative options.
+For minor issues, if you are unsure whether your dog requires a full behaviour consultation or if cost is an issue, please contact us to discuss alternative options.

 The team are experienced and knowledgeable in problem behaviour relating to all life stages from puppies and adolescents, to mature and elderly dogs, and have lived with and cared for multiple dogs through all these life stages.